katmore/imdb-parse/README.md

 	$cfgIMEventDir[] = 'im-event-vardump'; (to im-config.php)
 6. you may desire to have some visual indication of progress, there is an eventdir included for this purpose.
 To use it add the following line:
 	$cfgIMEventDir[] = 'im-event-justprogress';  (to im-config.php)
+7. with only the visualizing events enabled it 10 to 20 minutes to parse the IMDb actresses.list or actors.list file. with mongodb insert events enabled, expect it to take about 8 hours per file.

 Customization: